 I suppose, Not.

-Let’s look at the ways in which one can answer these questions perfectly.
+Let’s look at how one can answer these questions perfectly.

 One might wonder why is this question asked.
 Candidates expect straight forward questions about their qualifications, work experience, accomplishments, and skills.

-Very often they are well prepared to face questions on these topics.
-But organizations look for something beyond the work experience.
+Very often they well prepared to face questions on these topics.
+But organizations looking for something beyond the work experience.

 They want to evaluate the person as a whole say his personality, behavior, passions, likes, and dislikes.
 Organizations look for the following things while interviewing: